davidpirogov/investingclarity/passive.md

 ## Important Notice

-> This page should not be taken as constituting professional advice from the author or otherwise.
+> This document should not be taken as constituting professional advice from the author or otherwise.
 The author is not a financial adviser.
 >
 > You should consider seeking independent legal, financial, taxation or other advice to check how this information relates to your unique circumstances.
 >